 What else would you add to this list of packing essentials for beach family getaways?

 Author Bio: Denver-based travel blogger Sarah Fazendin has spent her entire career in luxury travel, adventuring in style across 30+ countries.
 These days, Sarah keeps busy juggling a career, a couple of kids, and a head-spinning daily schedule.
 But she still makes time for travel.
-On her travel blog, A Week at the Beach, Sarah’s mission is to inspire busy moms everywhere to make more time for travel.
+Sarah’s mission is to inspire busy moms everywhere to make more time for travel.
 Be sure to find inspiration for your next trip by following her on Twitter.